BrayronLeiva/backend-oportunia-tango/README.md

 This backend is built using an N-Tier (multi-layer) architecture, which clearly separates responsibilities between presentation, business logic, domain, and data.
-Its purpose is to provide secure and scalable REST services that interact with the mobile frontend, while also integrating smart features using the OpenAI API
+Its purpose is to provide secure and scalable REST services that interact with the mobile frontend, while also integrating smart features using the OpenAI API to recommend internships and students